Golden Visa eliminated in Spain: what happens now and 4 alternatives

 What exactly happened

 Organic Law 1/2025, of January 2, put an expiration date on the Spanish Golden Visa.
-It came into force on April 3, 2025 and eliminated all the investment routes that granted residency rights: buying property for €500,000, deposits or shares for €1 million, public debt for €2 million, and business projects of general interest.
+It came into force on April 3, 2025 and eliminated all the investment routes that granted residency: property purchases of €500,000, deposits or shares of €1 million, government bonds of €2 million, and business projects of general interest.

-It wasn't a spur-of-the-moment decision.
-It had been on the political table for a year and a half: the Golden Visa was blamed for driving up housing prices in areas like Madrid, Barcelona, Málaga, or Alicante, where many local buyers couldn't compete with foreign investors.
+It wasn't a sudden decision.
+It had been part of the political debate for a year and a half: the Golden Visa was blamed for driving up housing prices in areas like Madrid, Barcelona, Málaga, or Alicante, where many local buyers couldn't compete with foreign investors.

-The most costly mistake: thinking your already-granted visa gets cancelled automatically
+The costliest mistake: thinking your already-granted visa gets cancelled on its own

-Here's something a lot of people don't know, and it's causing weeks of needless worry: already having a Golden Visa does NOT mean you lose it.
+Here's something a lot of people don't know, and it causes weeks of needless worry: already having the Golden Visa does NOT mean you lose it.
 The law isn't retroactive against people who already had one.

-The real costly mistake is something else: paying agencies or middlemen who in 2026 are still advertising "get your Spanish Golden Visa" as if the program were still open.
-If someone charges you to process a new Golden Visa today, or promises you a "special" route to get around the elimination, you're either dealing with a scam or, at best, outdated information that's going to cost you money and time.
+The real costly mistake is something else: paying agencies or intermediaries who in 2026 are still advertising "get your Spanish Golden Visa" as if the program were still open.
+If someone charges you to process a new Golden Visa today, or promises you a "special" route to get around the elimination, you're looking at fraud, or at the very least, outdated information that's going to cost you money and time.

 What happens to Golden Visas already granted